e-breuninger/spring-boot-starter-breuninger/spring-boot-starter-breuninger-mongo/README.md

 ## MongoStatusDetailIndicator

 A StatusDetailIndicator is autoconfigured and regularly checks the availability of the MongoDB.
-The indicator can be disabled by setting the property `edison.mongo.status.enabled=false`.
+The indicator can be disabled by setting the property `breuninger.mongo.status.enabled=false`.

 ## MongoJobRepository